Yiu-dororong/case-study-practice-1/README.md

 ### Ask
 The initial objective presented to me is pretty vague, let make the goal clearer and define the business task.

-After communication, I was asked to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
+Recall that I was asked to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.

 Therefore, the business task is likely to be "Identify trends in smart device usage from non-Bellabeat smart devices, and look for any discoveies that can help improve the current marketing strategy of *Time*".

 ### Prepare
 Informed by Sršen, I am suggested to use the dataset from Kaggle, [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit).
 The dataset originated from [zenodo.org](https://zenodo.org/records/53894#.YMoUpnVKiP9), and uploaded by a team RTI International researchers, and RTI International is thought to be a reliable research organisation, so the dataset has a relatively high credibility.
 However, the data are gathered through distributed survey via Amazon Mechanical Turk, this may create a bias that people not using that platform cannot be observed.
 Meanwhile, the data is not current compared to the time this report is made.
 The dataset is downloaded and uploaded to RStudio for further process, backups are also made.
 More details on data format can be found in [here](https://support.mydatahelps.org/hc/en-us/sections/360008888093-Fitbit-Data-Exports).

 #### Insepction
-The dataset contains two sets of data, including two one-month observations of 30 eligible Fitbit users' tracker data.
+The dataset contains including two one-month observations of 30 eligible Fitbit users' tracker data.
 They have a long format that each person may have multiple entries accross different points of time, so it requires some organisations later.
 Some of the information is missing too, for example, in the weightLogInfo_merged.csv, there are only 11 people's data, which is far from 30.
 Inside the table, some records are empty too, and these happened in other spreadsheets as well.

 ### Process
 For this analysis, I choose to use RStudio as it is a all-in-one tool, SQL is also a good option, considering the amount of data, but I will try it on my next practice.